alexcristea/playbook/tools/checklists/daily-checklist.md

   - What will I do differently tomorrow?
   - Ask the 5 whys to identify the root cause of my failures.
 - [ ] What are the highlights of the day?
+- [ ] What feedback would I like to share with my peers?
 - [ ] What leftovers do I have for tomorrow?
 - [ ] Update trackers
 - [ ] Set my morning for success